Place Geocoding

 Coordinate inheritance

 Streets, buildings, and landmarks that no authority can geocode directly inherit coordinates from their nearest geocoded ancestor.
-Precision drops to city-level, but coverage jumps from 64% to 96%.
+Precision drops to city-level, but coverage jumps significantly — in v0.24, direct authority lookups cover about 64% of places, with hierarchy inheritance lifting the overall total to 81%.

 "Spin- en Nieuwe Werkhuis"